NewDesignFile/support/README.md

 ## FAQs
-### Can I get a custom landing page design?
-Yes, you can.
-It's available for free with an `Unlimited user license`, subject to scope and availability.
-Let's talk [via email](mailto:contact@new-ui.com) or [Twitter](https://twitter.com/NewDesignFile).

 ### Where can I keep track of new updates?
 Please refer to the [changelog](https://new-ui.com/changelog) for bi-monthly announcements regarding new features and improvements.